tomasferrarisenda/automate-all-the-things-transcendence/docs/cert-manager-notes.md

 ACM certificates can only be validated through DNS and not HTTP, so we also need to create a CNAME record in the hosted zone with the required values (this is also done through terraform).
 Then we'll pass in the arn of the certificate to the "alb.ingress.kubernetes.io/certificate-arn" ingress annotation in the values-custom.yaml of each service.
 I added these steps in the [deploy-infra pipeline](azure-devops/00-deploy-infra.yml).

 Another option would have been to send traffic through the Istio Gateway since that works for our application.
-But I wanted to keep Istio Gateway exclusive to the application traffic, I did't want traffic to our tools (argocd, grafana, harbor, jaeger and kiali) mixing up
+But I wanted to keep Istio Gateway exclusive to the application traffic.
+I didn't want traffic to our tools (argocd, grafana, harbor, jaeger and kiali) mixed up with application traffic.
+This way we know that all Istio Gateway metrics are only application-related.

 ## DNSSEC Issue
 <!-- https://youtu.be/13ZpNsr4NBk?t=102&si=KrC2PGI0io6QPInb -->